Greetings to the Class of 2012's Winter Commencement

 Scholarship and Teaching

-JMU’s president is a nationally recognized scholar and speaker on higher education policy and law and has given hundreds of presentations across the United States and abroad on a wide range of topics such as access and opportunity, diversity, student and faculty recruitment and retention, management of financial challenges, student organizations, shared governance, intellectual property, and academic freedom.
+JMU’s president is a nationally recognized scholar and speaker on higher education policy and law and has given hundreds of presentations across the United States and abroad on a wide range of topics such as access and opportunity, diversity, student and faculty recruitment and retention, management of financial challenges, student organizations, shared governance, intellectual property, leadership, and academic freedom.
 He has published numerous articles and has done significant editorial work for scholarly journals.
-At Rutgers and Michigan, he has taught courses, seminars and independent studies in law, higher education and public policy, and served as a mentor and advisor to many students.
+He currently co-teaches a seminar on leadership in the JMU Honors Program.
+At Rutgers and Michigan, he taught courses, seminars and independent studies in law, higher education and public policy, and served as a mentor and advisor to many students.
 He taught an honors course on higher education law for liberal arts undergraduates, as well as a seminar on diversity issues for first-year students.
 He has also taught interdisciplinary courses for graduate students in law, education, public policy and information.

 Boards, Memberships and Service

 Alger has been recognized as a leader by his peers nationally in many contexts.
-He is past president of the Board of Directors of the National Association of College and University Attorneys.
-He recently rotated off the American Bar Association’s Accreditation Committee (which oversees the accreditation of the nation’s law schools), and has served on several accreditation site visit teams.
-He serves as a public member of the National Heart, Lung and Blood Institute's Advisory Council at the National Institutes of Health, which provides advice and oversight on grant applications to support biomedical research and research training activities.
+He currently serves on the Division I Board of Directors for the National Collegiate Athletic Association.
+He is past president of the Board of Directors of the National Association of College and University Attorneys, which named him a life member in 2013.
+He previously served on the American Bar Association’s Accreditation Committee (which oversees the accreditation of the nation’s law schools), and has served on several accreditation site visit teams.
+He has also served as a public member of the National Heart, Lung and Blood Institute's Advisory Council at the National Institutes of Health, which provides advice and oversight on grant applications to support biomedical research and research training activities.
 He has served on national advisory boards for the Association of American Universities, College Board Access and Diversity Collaborative, American Association for the Advancement of Science Diversity Project (focused on the pipeline in Science, Technology, Engineering and Mathematics disciplines), Robert Wood Johnson Foundation-funded Valuing Diversity initiative (aimed at health disparities and diversification of the health professions), Center for Excellence in Higher Education Law and Policy at Stetson University College of Law, and the University of Vermont’s annual national conference on Legal Issues in Higher Education.
 He has chaired national conferences on diversity, discrimination, technology and academic freedom.

 Personal History and Family

 Alger was born and raised outside Rochester, N.Y.
 He received his B.A. with High Honors and Phi Beta Kappa from Swarthmore College (political science major, history minor and public policy concentration), and his J.D. with Honors from Harvard Law School.
-His wife, Mary Ann, is a business consultant with a B.S. from Auburn University and an M.B.A. from the University of Miami.
+His wife, Mary Ann, serves in many volunteer capacities at JMU and in the community and has a B.S. from Auburn University and an M.B.A. from the University of Miami.
 Her extensive business background includes experience with university technology commercialization and start-up companies.
 The Algers have a teenager named Eleanor (who was born in Virginia, where the Algers lived when they were first married), whose passions include reading, writing and music theater.
 The JMU president has sung with acclaimed choral groups that have toured internationally, made professional recordings and performed on national television.
 His other interests include travel, history, tennis, hiking and coin collecting.
 All three family members are avid college sports fans.
 The family is heavily involved in fundraising for charitable organizations and has been active in the community through school activities, church leadership and local theater.